All India Football Federation

 All India Football Federation (AIFF) is the governing body of football, futsal and beach soccer in India.
-It is a member of FIFA, and is affiliated with the Asian Football Confederation and South Asian Football Federation.
+It is a member of FIFA, and is affiliated with the Asian Football Confederation and the South Asian Football Federation.

 It is affiliated with the Ministry of Youth Affairs and Sports, Government of India.
 India men's and women's football teams are governed by the AIFF, and represent India in various international football tournaments.

-The AIFF manages, sanctions, conducts, schedules and runs all national level football tournaments and leagues in India, including Indian Super League, I-League, I-League 2, I-League 3, Indian Women's League, Indian Women's League 2, Santosh Trophy, Rajmata Jijabai Trophy, Futsal Club Championship, National Beach Soccer Championship, Super Cup, Durand Cup, Youth League and others.
+The AIFF manages, sanctions, conducts, schedules and runs all national level football tournaments and leagues in India, including Santosh Trophy, Indian Super League, Indian Football League, I-League 2, I-League 3, Super Cup, Durand Cup, Rajmata Jijabai Trophy, Indian Women's League, Indian Women's League 2, National Beach Soccer Championship, Futsal Club Championship, Reliance Foundation Development League, Youth League and others.
 The federation also indirectly manages local football competitions through its member associations.

 History

 Before the formation of the All India Football Federation (AIFF), the de facto ruling body for association football in India was the Indian Football Association (IFA).
 The IFA was founded in 1893 and ran the game in the Bengal region.
 The federation was mainly governed by Englishmen and served as the most powerful football body in the country during the early 20th century.

 The IFA stated efforts to form a countrywide football federation in 1935 when the federation, as well as seven other associations, met at a conference but consensus could not be reached.
 After differences of opinion and other conflicts were resolved, a meeting was conducted in March 1937 which would serve to be the beginning of the start of the AIFF.
 The AIFF was officially founded on 23 June 1937 after representatives from the nine regional football associations met at the Army Headquarters in Shimla.
 Namely, the nine regional football associations were the IFA, Army Sports Control Board, North West India Football Association, Bihar Olympic Association, WIFA, Madras Football Association, United Provinces Sports Control Board, Mysore Football Association, and Ajmer and Mewar Football Association.

 After the launch of the national football federation, the idea of an India national football team did not gain much momentum until after India's independence in 1947.
 Select Indian teams did participate in tours of Australia, Burma, Afghanistan, and South Africa but none were officially part of the national team.
 In 1948, one year after independence and 11 since forming as a football association, the AIFF gained affiliation with FIFA, the governing body for football around the world.
 Later that year, the national team was officially formed and participated in their first official tournament, the 1948 Summer Olympics.